-Full guidelines for poster presentations are available on the General Assembly website a few months before the meeting (link to 2017 version not available at the time of writing).
+Full guidelines for poster presentations are available on the General Assembly website a few months before the meeting.
 The poster boards at the General Assembly are landscape and 197 cm wide x 100 cm high (e.g. landscape A0 posters as an often-used format fit perfectly).
 Posters should be put up between 08:00 and 08:30 in the morning: all the material necessary for attaching the poster to the poster board is available at the facility desks in the respective poster area.
 In addition, there are assistants to help authors in putting up or in taking down their posters.
 For each poster board, there is a desk for placing the private notebook/MacBook for additional PowerPoint or video presentations.
 European-type power sockets are available.
 You will be sent your poster location (e.g. XY0439) via email prior to the General Assembly and it will also be listed online in the session programme.
-You can find the exact location of your poster using the online floor plans (check the relevant section on the General Assembly website - link to 2017 floor plans not yet available at the time of writing).
+You can find the exact location of your poster using the online floor plans (check the relevant section on the General Assembly website - link to 2018 floor plans not yet available at the time of writing).
 The attendance time should be sent to you prior to the event.
 Please retrieve your poster at the end of the day as those that are not collected will be disposed of.